aurium/js13k-2020/README.md

 Pray that he doesn't have you in the crosshairs.

 If it is safe you can land a planet to restore some damage in the ship.
+But, be cautious, the autopilot won't slow down fast enough if you're above 50% of light speed, then you will explode in the atmosphere.

 The controls are:
 * **Left and Right arrows:** Rotate the ship.
 The secure inertial sensor will prevent you to rotate too fast.